 Where To Stay in or near Bryce Canyon

 We love to camp inside national parks and Bryce Canyon is no different.
 In fact, the only way to stay inside the park is by camping at either North Campground or Sunset Campground.
-My preference is North Campground becasue it is closest to the Bryce Canyon rim and also sits at the trailhead for my favorite hike, fairyland loop.
+My preference is North Campground because it is closest to the Bryce Canyon rim and also sits at the trailhead for my favorite hike, fairyland loop.
 There is a general store, which has laundry and showers, and is close to both campgrounds.

 Read here to discover the BEST UTAH CAMPGROUNDS